Navigation

 Boredom

 Research has also found that the discomfort you feel when you’re bored can lead you to choose unhealthy snacks between meals.
-What’s more, eating activates the reward and pleasure centers in your brain – leading you to reach for more work from home snacks, even when you’re not actually hungry.
+What’s more, eating activates the reward and pleasure centres in your brain – leading you to reach for more work from home snacks, even when you’re not actually hungry.

 Tiredness